 To be happy, it isn’t necessary to be in love.
 Neither do we need to be rich or have some treasure stored away.
 Happy people aren’t that way because of good looks or the ideal house.

 Well-being is a magic internal balance where nothing is missing.
 However, many focus beyond these dimensions and think that they can find happiness elsewhere.

 Today, we want you to think about four simple ways to be happy.
 It’s easier than you think!

 The way to be happy comes from learning to be responsible for ourselves everyday.
 To do this, we need to perform some simple everyday actions.
 With these, we can stop depending on others for our happiness.

 The people around us don’t have to “make up for” the areas we are lacking in.
 We can only find happiness when we show the world that we are complete.

 This means we don’t show fear, inability, or insecurity.
 This will also help us to have more fulfilling relationships.

-Take these simple, everyday strategies into account.
-They can definitely help:
+Take these simple, everyday strategies into account: